 House of Commons Papers

-House of Commons (HC) Papers are parliamentary papers that are laid before Parliament that have been ordered to be printed by the House of Commons.
-Many HC Papers are produced in response to a statutory requirement.
-HC Papers include departmental annual reports and accounts and National Audit Office reports.
+House of Commons (HC) Papers are parliamentary papers that have to be laid before Parliament.
+Most government-produced HC Papers are laid in response to a statutory requirement.
+HC Papers include departmental annual reports and accounts, and the Budget.
 Statutory inquiry reports and other reviews may also be published as HC Papers.

 HC Papers form part of a numbered series that is administered by the Journal Office in the House of Commons.
 The specific format and laying requirements of the HC Paper series are overseen by the Journal Office.
 HC Papers are covered by parliamentary privilege.

-The Journal Office is the ultimate arbiter on whether a paper required to be laid by statute may be published as an HC Paper and therefore covered by parliamentary privilege.
+The final decision on whether a document can be published as a HC Paper rests with the Journal Office.
 If you are unclear as to whether a paper should be an HC Paper, you should seek advice from your organisation’s legal advisers before you contact the Journal Office.

 If required, some HC Papers can also be presented to the House of Lords by Command if ‘Parliament’ is replaced with ‘House of Lords’ in the standard Command Paper presentation line.
 You should check with your parliamentary unit if this is a possibility.